nik1t7n/rnbrot/README.md

 Specify the file path to save the decrypted text.
 Additional Notes:

-This tool utilizes AES encryption, a widely recognized and secure encryption algorithm.
+The tool employs Fernet encryption, a widely recognized and robust encryption algorithm.
-Ensure you keep your encryption keys and passwords confidential.
+Maintain the confidentiality of your encryption keys and passwords.
-For detailed instructions on how to use the tool, refer to the how_to_use section in the label module.
+For comprehensive usage instructions, refer to the 5 point in menu.

 Authors:
-Your Name
+Nik1t7n

 License:
 This project is licensed under the MIT License.
-For more information, see the LICENSE file.
+For detailed information, consult the LICENSE file.